 1. Do your research

-Knowing how much your car is worth will give you power at the negotiating table, so try to find out how much you can expect to receive when you trade in.
-Automotive data services like Kelley Blue Book and Edmunds can provide you with your vehicle’s approximate value, including private, dealer and trade-in values.
-You can also look at private sale prices for your make and model, remembering that trade-in values are usually lower than private sales.
+Knowing how much your car is worth will give you power at the negotiating table.
+Services like Kelley Blue Book and Edmunds can help you gauge your vehicle’s approximate value.
+You can also look at private sale prices for your make and model, but keep in mind that trade-in values are usually lower than private sales.

 2. Know common tactics

-Dealers are experts when it comes to buying and selling cars, so familiarize yourself with some of the more common negotiating tactics they use.
-For example, don’t be surprised if the dealer claims your car won’t be easy to sell, or that they’re doing you a favor by taking it off your hands — these are tactics designed simply to maximize their profit.
+Dealerships are experts when it comes to buying and selling cars, so familiarize yourself with some of the more common negotiating tactics they use.
+For example, don’t be surprised if the dealership claims your car won’t be easy to sell or that it’s doing you a favor by taking it off your hands — these tricks are designed to maximize the dealership’s profit, not yours.

 3. Use your own negotiating skills

-Don’t bring your trade in to the table until the end.
-Negotiate the sale price of the new car separately to the trade-in car.
-Once you’ve reached a reasonable purchase price for the new vehicle, tell the dealer that you’d also like to trade in your current car and that the right price will seal the deal.
+Don’t bring your trade-in to the table until the end.
+Negotiate the sale price of the new car separately to the trade-in.
+Once you’ve reached a reasonable purchase price for your new vehicle, tell the salesperson that you’d also like to trade in your current car and that the right price will seal the deal.